Lurow/balena-electron-vuecli3/README.md

-# Resin-Electron-VueCli3 Starter
+# BalenaCloud-Electron-VueCli3 Starter

-Hi there, since the other resin + electron + webframework repositories are a little out of date, I decided to combine the general approach with the simple devprocess vuecli3 is providing.
+Hi there, since the other balena(fmr resin) + electron + webframework repositories are a little out of date, I decided to combine the general approach with the simple devprocess vuecli3 is providing.

 ## Getting Started

 For local testing & deployment, see `/app/README.md`

-For deployment with [resin.io](https://resin.io), read the following
+For deployment with [balena.io](https://balena.io), read the following

 ### Prerequisites

-In order to deploy this app on your resin.io account:
+In order to deploy this app on your balena.io account:

-1. create a new account on resin.io
+1. create a new account on balena.io
-2. load the resin image for the device of your choice and flash it on your device via etcher.io
+2. load the balena image for the device of your choice and flash it on your device via etcher.io

 ### Deployment